-Since it's launch, Caressa has served the 2013-2016 seasons working behind the scenes of the former Mercedes-Benz Fashion Week and other major New York Fashion Week events.
+Since it's launch, Caressa has served the 2013-2018 seasons working behind the scenes with the Volunteer Program for the Council of Fashion Designers of America and Mercedes-Benz Fashion Week, she has assisted with Casting Calls for Art Hearts Fashion and other major New York Fashion Week events.
 In 2018, (DE-FI)ance Magazine, our annual publication received its first invite for press credentials from a major producer of New York Fashion Week all while opening AND holding the doors open for other local fashion professionals to gain the same access and knowledge that she had gained.
 She has made it a point to help educate aspiring fashion talent, as well as helping to remove any barriers that may prevent talent from pursuing their dreams in fashion and design, and most importantly, she is committed to providing the support system that she wished she had when she was pursuing her dreams.

 In less than 6 years, under Caressa's leadership, (DE-FI) has expanded to include the Dayton Garment & Textile District, The Gem City Sewing Company, and Dayton Threads.
 In 2016 (DE-FI) acquired Dayton Fashion Week and and in 2019 launched Dayton Design Week, in essence, she has laid the foundation to supply every aspect of the fashion industry right here in Dayton, Ohio.